Jaehyung Kim

 news

-Jul 11, 2025 My first solo-authored cryptography paper Efficient Homomorphic Integer Computer from CKKS has been accepted to TCHES and will be presented at CHES 2025.
+Sep 5, 2025 My first solo-authored cryptography paper Efficient Homomorphic Integer Computer from CKKS was published at TCHES and will be presented at CHES 2025.

-Jul 7, 2025 Our work Modular Reduction in CKKS is published at IACR Communications in Cryptology (CiC).
+Jul 7, 2025 Our work Modular Reduction in CKKS was published at IACR Communications in Cryptology (CiC).